 Every day, Iranians, especially the women, defy the regime courageously by small acts of defiance.
 By wearing the hijab too low, the colors too bright, the pants too tight or the manteau too short.
 Together these constant acts of bravery are affecting change, slowly but visibly evolving.
 The regime responds to this with regular crack-downs - when women are arrested and harassed - and by creating new laws, like the recent ban for women to ride a bicycle.

 With the windows of my Tehran apartment covered with tinfoil so that the flash would not be visible from outside, we were safe to create and let creativity flow.
 The women threw their brightly colored headscarf in the air and as it inescapably floated back to them, I captured this act of defiance.

 This series reflects on the vulnerable and dangerous circumstances of lesbian women in Iran and is the result of brave LGBT+ women willing to work with me to raise awareness despite the risk for their personal safety.
-The courage of these strong women is truly inspirational and it was such a pleasure to meet them and work with them and I am sad that we will never meet or speak again in order to protect their identities.
-Their true selves have to stay hidden.
-Their hopes and dreams unexpressed and shamed by society.
-Their love life a risk to their freedom.
+The courage of these strong women is truly inspirational.

 Even though mosaheqeh, or the rubbing of female genitalia between two or more women, is punishable under Iranian law by flogging of 100 lashes and can lead to imprisonment, abuse and even torture, the lesbian women I’ve met in Iran shared with me that they are more afraid of their families than of the government.
 This fact is also reflected in the report of OutRight International.
 The constant fear of being disowned, rejected and/or assaulted by their families often leads to depression, drug abuse and suicide attempts.